NazishT/R2R_Control/README.md

 roslaunch husky_navigation move_base.launch
 ```
 # Scenario 3: (version 2)
 - Husky2 is the Master.
 Husky1 is the labor.
 Husky2 is running with nampespace.
-Husky1 without namespace(\h2).
+Husky1 without namespace.
 Husky2 is subscribing to the odom and laser data of Husky2 and simulatenously building a map through Hector SLAM and navigation through move_base.

 To set namespace on the Master side, edit ```arg name="robot_namespace" value="h2/" ``` in all three files on the Master:
 ```